jochemstoel/document.defineElement/readme.md

 ```

 ## Simple clock, an actual example
 The following custom element will show the current time and update it every second like a clock.
 In this example we are not using a hyphen in the node name.
-All we need to show a clock in our custom interface framework thing is put ```markup <clock></clock> ``` somewhere.
+All we need to show a clock in our custom interface framework thing is put ``` <clock></clock> ``` somewhere.

 ```js
 class HTMLSimpleClockElement extends HTMLSpanElement {